Keira Walsh: 2024–present: Overcoming over-reliance and Euro 2025

 On 4 April 2025 and her 83rd England cap, Walsh scored her first international goal in a 5–0 Nations League victory over Belgium.
 In the match she also created opportunities from the right wing with Mead and Bronze in a "close to faultless" performance that was compared to her 2022 Euro showing.
 Wiegman said that "[England] want [Walsh] to shoot more [because] she has a very good shot".
-She obliged later in the year during England's successful title defence at the UEFA Women's Euro 2025, getting forward during the group stage so much the squad joked she wanted the Golden Boot.
+She obliged later in the year during England's successful title defence at the UEFA Women's Euro 2025, getting forward during the group stage so much that the squad joked she wanted the Golden Boot.
 She scored England's only goal in their opening match – a poor 1–2 defeat to France that saw her "isolated in midfield" – from her team's first official shot on target in the 87th minute, prompting a late attacking surge.
 (Note: Walsh had just 0.05 xG for the game, to earn the largest goalscoring overperformance of the UEFA Women's Euro.)

 After this match, England reinforced their midfield structure to give Walsh more space and support, and began using other distribution tactics to be less reliant on Walsh and thus less predictable.
 Still, Miguel Delaney described her performance against Wales, for which she was named player of the match, as "imperious", adding that it showed "all the more obvious that, to stop England, you stop Walsh."
-Sweden followed this tactic, smothering Walsh, who recovered from a weak first half display to finish out the match – as the lone midfielder alongside a roaming Lauren James following substitutions – helping mount England's comeback.
-A creative driving force and diligent defender in the semi-final and the final that England won on penalties, Walsh had strong performances and "stood her ground" despite being targeted.
+As a result of teams more frequently doing this, Walsh was less influential in 2025 than she was in 2022, though was intelligent in how she supported team play instead.
+Despite being targeted, Walsh "stood her ground" in the knockout stages to be a creative driving force and diligent defender, putting in strong performances in the semi-final and the final that England – Walsh having set up their equaliser – won on penalties.

+Walsh, with Williamson injured, was England captain for their homecoming series of friendlies played to celebrate the Euro 2025 victory.
+The last of these homecoming games was, including appearances for Great Britain, Walsh's 100th international match.
+Playing Ghana, England fielded an almost entirely changed squad; Walsh remaining in the starting XI led The New York Times to suggest that, despite efforts to build other combinations, she was becoming more vital.
+In her 100th England game on 14 April 2026, Walsh again captained her country, leading England to a victory over Spain at Wembley.
+Williamson's continued absence saw Walsh captain the side for the remainder of their 2027 World Cup qualification group matches, losing out on automatic qualification with a large defeat to Spain in Mallorca after which Walsh, though one of England's better players, told the media she "[didn't] have solutions right now.
+Obviously we'll look back but right now the emotions are very high."